 A friend with three little ones used to keep her Bible open in her kitchen and read a little off and on throughout the day.
 Some nursing moms have found that they could prop a Bible up on a nearby end table and read a little while feeding the baby Some listen to the Bible on CD while they dress or drive.

-As my children got older, I could again get up for that early morning time, I would get discouraged if one of them woke up early and toddled out.
+As my children got older, I could again get up for that early morning time (my preferred time – some people prefer later in the day), I would get discouraged if one of them woke up early and toddled out.
 But a friend told me an experience she had of accidentally walking in on her mom while she was praying and of the impact that had on her.
 So I thought then perhaps this might be of the Lord — maybe the sight of of mom in prayer and in the Word would be a blessing to my children.
 Often in that half-asleep state, they were content just to cuddle up beside me or on my lap, and I could continue quietly reading or praying.
 Sometimes when they were with me I would read and pray aloud.
 Even though I still preferred to have devotions alone with no distractions, God enabled me to put that aside and to concentrate and have some precious times with Him.

 I just want to encourage you that somehow the Lord will meet you in your need.
 I had to realize that the regular schedule I thrived on just wasn’t going to be possible, and I had to trust the Lord to open up those little opportunities throughout the day and that He would meet with me then and give me what I needed.
 Even though I still prefer my “quiet” quiet time and my routine, those early-baby experiences stayed with me in later days when the usual schedule was overturned for some reason.
 He wants to meet with you as much — actually more — than you want to meet with Him, and He’s willing to do so at odd hours.
 And, as Elisabeth Elliot has written, He doesn’t mind of you bring your children along.